The engine to put transformative therapeutics at our fingertips

-A Unified Vision – We are a highly skilled, dedicated, and passionate team that combines specific expertise and experience in AI, synthetic chemistry, biology, automation, and nanotechnology with the bold vision to accelerate cures and advance human health.
+We are a highly skilled, dedicated, and passionate team that combines specific expertise and experience in AI, medicinal chemistry, biology and preclinical development, automation, and nanotechnology, with the bold vision to create a world where transformative therapeutics are available at our fingertips.

 Jacob is a distinguished inventor at the intersection of nanotechnology and synthetic chemistry.
 Prior to joining Terray full-time, he ran an NIH-funded lab at City of Hope, where he was an associate professor.
 He has more than 40 publications, 20 patents and over 11 thousand citations associated with his work.
 He was named one of the “Rising Stars and Young Nanoarchitects in Materials Science” by the Royal Society of Chemistry and was nominated for the Kabiller Young Investigator Award in Nanoscience and Nanomedicine.
 Jacob received his PhD in organometallic chemistry from CalTech where he studied with Nobel Laureate Bob Grubbs.
 Jacob completed his postdoctoral training at MIT and Rice University focusing on synthetic chemistry and nanotechnology, and received a BA in chemistry from Harvard University (magna cum laude).